Chic Stone: Later career

 I first started working on comics when I was in the eleventh grade at the High School of Art and Design in New York City.
 At that time, I was taking illustration and cartooning as a major, and a friend told me about a guy that needed background help.
 I called the guy, Chic Stone, and made an appointment to meet him at his Queens home.
 When I got there, he handed me an Invaders page for Marvel that Frank Robbins had roughed out.
 He told me he would give me ten bucks to finish drawing a train yard and some other backgrounds on the page and told me to bring it back the next day.

 That afternoon I went to the Coney Island train yard and sat on the platform above and drew all the trains sitting in the yard.
 This panel had the Human Torch flying above it.
 I did what I thought was a great job and proudly brought it back into Chic's smokey Queens apartment the next day.
 Well, he took one long hard look at it, said it was no good and that it looked like a photo, and gave me five bucks.
 He told me to go home.
 You got to remember, this was the most exciting thing to happen to me ever and I got shot down in about ten seconds.
 I left ... pissed and upset. ...
 [However, h]e was a nice guy that gave me a shot, more than most would, and he didn't like what I did, so I did not get the job.
 That's it.
 I did not know him well, but he was nice about it in my five minutes of dealing with him.
 He was talented and I was a kid, wanting so hard to break in.
 That's how it goes sometimes.

+Although Stone did not ink any Frank Robbins pages of The Invaders, he did pencil one issue and inked several issued that were pencilled by Alan Kupperberg.

 Stone died in 2000 in Autauga County, Alabama.